-Of the remaining BRICS threesome (India, South Africa and Brazil), India was the last significant state to be persuaded to join the 2005 consensus, and has remained a generally unenthusiastic supporter of R2P since (save in the context of the Sri Lankan issue in 2009, when Foreign Minister Pranab Mukherjee called on the Colombo government to exercise its responsibility to protect its own citizens).
+Of the remaining BRICS threesome (India, South Africa, and Brazil), India was the last significant state to be persuaded to join the 2005 consensus, and has remained a generally unenthusiastic supporter of R2P since (save in the context of the Sri Lankan issue in 2009, when Foreign Minister Pranab Mukherjee called on the Colombo government to exercise its responsibility to protect its own citizens).
 Certainly it has been among the strongest critics, both in the Security Council and Human Rights Council, of the way the Libyan intervention mandate was implemented.
-But it did support the initial interventionist measures against Libya in Resolution 1970, did not oppose Resolution 1973 authorising the use of force in Libya, did issue a condemnatory statement on Syria as President of the Security Council16 (and supported the proposed Syria resolution in February 2012), supported the use of UN forces to protect civilians in Cote d'Ivoire, and has itself been a willing provider of peacekeeping forces with strong Protection of Civilians (POC) mandates.
-It has generally focused not on opposing military force so much as setting conditions for its exercise, including that it 'be the measure of last resort and be used only when all diplomatic and political efforts fail' and that Security Council mandates be closely monitored: it has been a strong supporter in this respect of "Responsibility While Protecting".
+But it did support the initial interventionist measures against Libya in resolution 1970, did not oppose resolution 1973 authorizing the use of force in Libya, did issue a condemnatory statement on Syria as President of the Security Council16 (and supported the proposed Syria resolution in February 2012), supported the use of UN forces to protect civilians in Côte d'Ivoire, and has itself been a willing provider of peacekeeping forces with strong Protection of Civilian (POC) (p.
+920) mandates.
+It has generally focused not on opposing military force so much as setting conditions for its exercise, including that it 'be the measure of last resort and be used only when all diplomatic and political efforts fail' and that Security Council mandates be closely monitored: it has been a strong supporter in this respect of 'Responsibility while Protecting'.
 17

-India has wanted to be seen internationally as a champion of human rights and democracy, but at the same time to maintain its noninterventionist credentials with the Non Aligned Movement (NAM), a difficult balance to maintain (as, comparably, is its position as simultaneously a global champion and national resister of nuclear disarmament).
+India has wanted to be seen internationally as a champion of human rights and democracy, but at the same time to maintain its non-interventionist credentials with the Non-Aligned Movement (NAM), a difficult balance to maintain (as, comparably, is its position as simultaneously a global champion and national resister of nuclear disarmament).
 It seems reasonable to assume that as Delhi looks more and more to assuming a global leadership role, it will contribute to bridge-building on these issues in a more active and systematically constructive way: again it is crucial that the P3 and others be responsive to its concerns about the potential misapplication of military force in R2P contexts.
 18

-Brazil is another state visibly torn between its overall desire to maintain support from the global South, and its increasing self-consciousness as a rapidly growing global player of real stature and willingness in that context to embrace more human rights rhetoric in its foreign policy.
+Brazil is another state visibly torn between its overall desire to maintain support from the Global South, and its increasing self-consciousness as a rapidly growing global player of real stature and willingness in that context to embrace more human rights rhetoric in its foreign policy.
 Again, more like South Africa than India, it was one of the key Latin American countries embracing, in an historically significant way, limited-sovereignty principles in the lead-up to 2005, and has generally given quite strong support to the R2P norm.
-But as with all the BRICS countries, the bridge too far for it was the perceived overreach by the NATO-

-16 S/PRST/2011/16, 3 August 2011, available at http://www.un.org/News/Press/docs/2011/sc10352.doc.htm led operation in Libya in implementing Security Council Resolution 1973.
-What distinguished Brazil's reaction was going beyond mere criticism to offer a very constructive way through the impasse by proposing its set of "Responsibility While Protecting" principles, to operate not in substitution for but in parallel to R2P.19
+But as with all the BRICS countries, the bridge too far for it was the perceived over-reach by the NATO-led operation in Libya in implementing Security Council resolution 1973.
+What distinguished Brazil's reaction was going beyond mere criticism to offer a very constructive way through the impasse by proposing its set of 'Responsibility while Protecting' principles, to operate not in substitution for but in parallel to R2P.19